 How to get there:

 The matches are held at The All England Lawn Tennis Club in Wimbledon.
 Wimbledon is in southwest London and can be reached by car, cab or via the London Underground trains.
 Parking is quite difficult and you still have to walk a distance to the courts hence taking public transport could be a better option.
-Euben and I booked our accommodation at DoubleTree by Hilton across Victoria Station because this station has a direct train to Wimbledon.
+Euben and I booked our accommodation (at DoubleTree by Hilton) just across Victoria Station because this station has direct trains to Wimbledon.
 At Victoria, we took the westbound District Line and alighted at Southfields Station and then walked 15 minutes to the gates.
 Southfields is 10 stops from Victoria.
 You can also alight at Wimbledon Station but you’ll have to walk a bit further to the courts.

 How we got our tickets: Ticketmaster and Debenture Seats

 We allotted 3 days for Wimbledon and since we came all the way from across the globe, we were determined to get tickets for all those 3 days.

 We were extremely lucky to be able to get 2 Centre Court tickets online at Ticketmaster two days before the match (online purchase was available only 1/2 days before the match).
 I say extremely lucky because the hundreds of tickets sold online that day were snapped up in seconds (!).
 If you are hoping to get tickets using this method, you’ll need a fast computer AND faster fingers.
 A round-1 ticket for the Centre Court costs £56.